PrivaLog: a privacy-aware logic programming language: Generation of a SecreC program

 We have

 and since $s \eqvs{\Gamma} \R$ these quantities are equal assuming that (\ref{eq:exprsem}) holds.
 It remains to prove (\ref{eq:exprsem}) for any expression $e$.
-This follows almost directly from $\psi \eqvs{} \phi$.
+We implicitly assume correspondence between PrivaLog and SecreC arithmetic and boolean operators (although formally hey are using different syntax).
 We prove the statement by induction on size of expression $e$.
-Let $v = (v_1,\ldots,v_n) \in \vals^n$.

 \end{proof}